tldr-pages/tldr/pages/osx/cvfsck.md

 # cvfsck

-> Check and Recover a Xsan Volume.
+> Check and recover an Xsan volume.
 > More information: <https://www.unix.com/man-page/osx/1/cvfsck>.

 - Scan directories for name collisions that would occur on a case-insensitive filesystem: